leefrance/raster-sandbox/README.md

 # 🚀 Raster Tiling Cartography Sandbox

+Have you ever wanted to create highly stylized terrain renderings and turn them into map tiles?
+Or found an incredible new piece of imagery you want to test in your webmap?
+Enter the Raster Tiling Cartography Sandobx

 A high-performance, folder-based raster tile generation system with both **native GDAL** and **Docker** approaches.
-This system processes GeoTIFF files organized in folders, creates virtual raster mosaics (VRT), and generates web-compatible XYZ tile pyramids.
+This system processes GeoTIFF files organized in folders using individual file processing for optimal performance, especially with geographically distributed data.

 ## ✨ Key Features

 - **🗂️ Folder-Based Architecture**: Organize GeoTIFFs by type (ambient, shadows, texture, etc.)
-- **🔗 VRT Processing**: Automatically combines multiple GeoTIFFs per folder using GDAL's Virtual Raster technology
+- **🎯 Individual Processing**: Processes each GeoTIFF separately then merges tiles for optimal performance
 - **⚡ Dual Approach**: Choose between native GDAL (fastest) or Docker (most compatible)
 - **🎯 Smart Overlap Handling**: Automatically selects highest resolution data when files overlap
 - **🌐 Interactive Web Viewer**: Dynamic layer discovery with opacity controls
-- **📊 Performance Optimized**: Direct XYZ generation (native) or TMS→XYZ conversion (Docker)
+- **📊 Performance Optimized**: Individual file processing eliminates empty tiles, dramatically improving speed

 ## 📁 Project Structure